 - Gloves and other appropriate personal protective equipment (PPE) must be used during cleaning and disinfection.
-Ensure that appropriate PPE is made available to and used by staff, as appropriate, based on job-specific duties and risk of exposure. - Always follow label directions. - Allow the required wet contact time. - Keep all disinfectants out of the reach of children. - Do not mix bleach or other cleaning products and disinfectants together.
+Ensure that appropriate PPE is made available to and used by staff, as appropriate, based on job-specific duties and risk of exposure. - Always follow label directions.

+• Allow the required wet contact time.

+• Keep all disinfectants out of the reach of children.